GitHubForSnap/knot-resolver-gael/README.md

 **2021-03-28**

-* First release of knot-resolver-gael v5.3.0 on arm64 & armhf architectures
+* First release of knot-resolver-gael v5.3.0 on arm64 architecture
 * Caveat: I don't have the hardware to test it properly

 **2021-03-14**